 • THE SPECIAL CHRISTMAS LAMB

-Christopher has the wonderful idea to put on a Christmas Pageant.
+Christopher has the idea to put on a Christmas Pageant.
 But there is a problem.
 One of the props they counted on for the play is going to Grandma’s with Alice.
 It looks like the end of the kids pageant.
-That is unless Christopher can convince his dog Riley to play along.
-Each page is lovingly illustrated with pen and ink drawings of the characters and scenes.
+That is unless Christopher can convince his dog, Riley, to be the special Christmas lamb.

 • BEARKA’S UNEXPECTED VACATION